 “Also, we don’t rely strictly on algorithms.
 We have humans who help!
 Our recruiters go beyond resumes to find the best matches and do a video interview with those candidates.
 The top qualifiers then interview with the client.
 ResultsResourcing merges tried-and-true traditional staffing approaches with everything great about online job board platforms to best-match client jobs with talented freelance professionals.”

 “Full-time independent work is not for everyone," said Eiss.
 “Many people entering the contracting market will find it challenging and may decide that traditional work models are a better trade-off.
 Others will succeed to a point but may struggle to replace their full-time compensation package.”

 “The most successful contractors have an entrepreneurial or business mindset and the resilience and discipline to build a profitable, sustainable business.
 Those who provide services in keeping with market needs and who can create real value in their customers' eyes will succeed as freelancers.”

+The Great Resignation has created more opportunities for freelancers and businesses alike.
 If you’re a contract professional and understand the value you deliver, we want to help you succeed.
 Register for ResultsResourcing, and discover how our platform can assist you in achieving your goals.
-If you’re a business that is ready to find the ideal freelancer to fit your needs, schedule your free consultation today!
+If you’re a business that is ready to take advantage of the influx of skilled, quality talent entering the freelance space, visit our page to learn more about our vetting process or schedule your free consultation today!

 ResultsResourcing merges tried and true traditional staffing approaches with everything great about online job board platforms to find your best-matched virtual freelancer.
 And with our Recruiter Package, your success is guaranteed!